Martha Pegues Sanders

 - Martha Pegues Sanders died on 18 December 1987 at age 97 in Denton County, Texas.

-- She was buried at Odd Fellows Cemetery in Georgetown, Williamson County, Texas.
+- She was interred at Odd Fellows Cemetery, Georgetown, Williamson County, Texas.

 - Last Edited: 10 Dec 2013